IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 # Non-ISTP Attributes Used by Missions

-- X - defined by mission
+- M - mandatory by mission
 - R - required by mission
 - O - optional for mission